by Amerissa Giannouli,

 Conceptually, EGD follows the development theory and more explicitly, the modernization theory and the beneficial effects of capital, science and technology.
 The concept of development is connected to the history of colonialism and industrialization.
 The “developed” nations are considered to be ‘better” than the “underdeveloped” ones.
 The “underdeveloped” nations will have to follow the models of development of the “developed” ones in order to prosper.
 This whole idea creates a hierarchy of developed and underdeveloped nations, while at the same time, the different cultural and historical characteristics between the nations and the communities are disregarded.
 EDG keeps embracing the growth-oriented economic models that generate social inequalities, injustice and environmental problems.

 There will be no just and inclusive transition for all if these policies are drafted and implemented under the growth imperative.
-For years the Western growth economy has exploited humans, natural resources, producing wastes and socio-economic problems to many different parts of the world, while reaping the benefits and economic profits in the expense of others.
+For years the Western growth economy has exploited humans and nature, producing wastes and socio-economic problems to many different parts of the world, while reaping the benefits and economic profits in the expense of others.
 It is a bit ironic to require less industrialised countries that have historically polluted less the environment to follow technologies and practices that are phenomenally green, coming from the same countries that are responsible for the climate and societal catastrophes.
 Countries and communities should be supported to make socio-ecological transitions focusing on the things that make their lives better, healthier and more ecologically sustainable.
-This means that EU policies need to focus on making the countries and communities autonomous and not dependent on financial mechanisms, big private energy plans and top down interventions.
+This means that the countries and communities should be autonomous to decide what is best for them and not dependent on financial mechanisms, big private energy plans and top down interventions.

 EDG proposed transitions are neither fair nor just.
 Countries that depend on heavy industries and historically have polluted more are able to afford less polluted practices and technologies.
 The same practices and technologies are presented as ideal solutions to the rest of the countries.
 This universalisation which is also promoted through the SDGs will inevitably require from the most technologically “developed” countries to provide the tools and means for the same transition to the “least developed” countries.
 Of course, this will not be for free.
 Those who profit are the private companies behind these big technological projects.
 While the EU funds will pay for the transition, the EU taxpayers will pay twice for clean air, water, soil, things that should have been common goods for all…